aryanpingle/code-analyser/ReadME.md

    Used to decide whether the depth has to be checked from front or back. \
    Accepted values: True/ false
 - `checkAll` **(default: false)** \
-   Used with intra-module checker to get all intra-module dependencies or only the entry files of the intra-module depdencies \
+   Used with dependencies at a given depth checker to get all dependencies or only the entry files of the dependencies \
-   By default will provide entry files of the intra-module dependencies \
+   By default will provide entry files of the feasible dependencies \
    Accepted values: True/ false
 - `interact` **(default: false)** \
    Use it to display the output in an interactive way for better analysis \